cappuccino/cappuccino.org/source/blog/2014-06-24-building-cappuccino-documentation.html.markdown

 date: '2014-06-24'
 author: Andrew Hankinson
 tags:
 - documentation
 - doxygen
 - docsets
+categories:
+- Uncategorized
 ---

 In this post I will explain how you can use the `jake` command to build the Cappuccino documentation straight from the source.
 I will cover building both the HTML version of the source, as well as a DocSet version suitable for use in [Dash](http://kapeli.com/dash) or XCode.